 The first time I made this soup, I knew I had done a good thing.
-It’s light, fresh, and tastes like spring.
-It brings the best of the vegetal flavors forward, and the lemon imparts a bright element.
-This soup makes a great light meal or starter course.
-If you’re enjoying it as a meal, serve with crusty bread and white wine for a real treat.Print
+It’s light, fresh, and truly tastes of spring, with the vegetal flavors of asparagus accented with the bright freshness of lemon juice and the faint sour notes in a dollop of crème fraîche.
+This soup makes for a great light meal or first course.
+Serve with crusty bread and white wine, preferably a sauvignon blanc or unoaked chardonnay.Print

 - Prep Time: 10 mins